Colours by

 just as in the previous year's end-of-season tour, England had decided to

-wear all white, believing it would help control their body temperatures
+wear all-white, believing that it would help to control their body temperatures

-better in the Mexican heat and this decision finally prompted Brazil to make
+better in the Mexican heat and altitude, and this decision finally prompted Brazil to make

-a first change to their uniform in eight meetings with England, though it
+a first change to their kit in eight meetings with England, though it

 was only to wear a rather unflattering pair of grey socks.
 This, of